One of my most used apps is the logo quiz game.

 This is much easier said than done with a PDF brand booklet.
-However, with a digital one, like ours, you can update it in real-time (as many times as you want), without hassle or wasting time.
+However, with a digital one, like ours, you can update it in real-time (as many times as you want) without hassle or wasting time.

-Our guide is a great example of getting a brand to stick in consumers' minds.
 Every little detail counts, from your primary color to the font you use in your copy.

 Brand guidelines are an excellent tool for laying these rules out and ensuring that they're always followed.
 Guidelines are beneficial if you'll be using your visual brand elements in promotions, events, social media, webinars, advertisements, etc.

 By proactively making sure that everyone is always on the same page, you'll have much greater control over your brand image.
 And as your business grows and matures, this will help build a trustworthy and reliable experience for everyone who engages with your brand.